-Succession planning, business transition planning, business succession planning and exit planning: These are several of the terms that business owners see in messages and newsletters from their CPAs, attorneys, investment advisors, life insurance agents, business consultants, business brokers, and even their bankers.
-Unlike business succession consultants, many of these professionals have added planning to their core practices.
-Regardless, all these professionals mean well: They want to contribute their expertise to help you transfer your business successfully.
+Succession planning, business transition planning, business succession planning and exit planning: These are just a few of the terms that business owners see in messages, posts, and newsletters from their CPAs, attorneys, investment advisors, life insurance agents, business consultants, business brokers, and even their bankers.
+Unlike business succession consultants, many of these professionals have added exit or succession planning to their core practices.
+Regardless of what they call themselves, all mean well: They want to contribute their expertise to help business owners transfer their companies to family members, employees or outside third parties successfully.

-You’ll find that all consultants do not define success in the same way.
+As you research or interview various consultants, you’ll find that not all define success in the same way.
 The trick is to find one who shares your definition.

 We suggest that you think carefully about what goals you want the transfer of your business to achieve.
-Are you willing to sell only to an outside third party for the best possible price?
-Or do you have emotional goals that are just as (or more) important than your financial goals?
+Is selling your company for the best possible price your only priority?
+Do you have other goals that are just as (or more) important to you than your financial goals?
 For example, do you want your company to remain in your community?
-Do you want your children to succeed you?
-Or do you want to explore your options?
+Do you want your key employees to keep their jobs?
+Do you want your children to be involved in your business after you leave?

 1) Achieves an owner’s most important quantifiable and experiential goals.